Farbyte/lawson/README.md

 ## Support

-If you would like to support us, you can buy me a coffee [here](https://ko-fi.com/avater).
+If you would like to support us, you can buy us a coffee [here](https://ko-fi.com/avater).

 ---
 Go explore now (totally free for now at least) [here](https://law-son.vercel.app/).